bundickm/AWS_Cloud_Foundations_Study_Materials/Module 4 Notes.md

 - Group AWS accounts into organizational units (OUs) and attach different access policies to each OU.
 - Integration and support for IAM.
 Permissions to a user are the intersection of what is allowed by AWS Organizations and what is granted by IAM in that account.
-- Use service control policiesto establish control over the AWS services and API actions that each AWS account can access
+- Use service control policies to establish control over the AWS services and API actions that each AWS account can access

 #### Service Control Policies